realpython/python-guide/docs/dev/env.rst

 Python-mode
 ^^^^^^^^^^^

-Python-mode_ is complex solution in VIM for work with python code.
+Python-mode_ is a complex solution in VIM for working with python code.
 It has:

-- Async python code checking (pylint, pyflakes, pep8, mccabe) in any combination;
+- Async python code checking (pylint, pyflakes, pep8, mccabe) in any combination
-- Code refactoring and autocompletion with Rope;
+- Code refactoring and autocompletion with Rope
-- Fastest python folding;
-- Nice and powered python syntax;
+- Fast python folding
-- Virtual env support;
+- Virtualenv support
-- Search by python documentation and run python code;
+- Search by python documentation and run python code
-- More other things like auto pep8 error fixes;
+- Auto pep8 error fixes
-- Very customizable and documented as well;
-- Have all required libraries in self;

-And more stuff.
+And more.

 .. _indent: http://www.vim.org/scripts/script.php?script_id=974
 .. _syntax: http://www.vim.org/scripts/script.php?script_id=790